Golf Putter Length – Buying Guide

 What is a Putter?

 There are numerous types of Golf clubs that a player needs to have in his arsenal.
 A putter is one of the most useful one among them.
-A putter is a club that is used to make relatively short and low-speed shots that would help in rolling the ball into the hole from a short distance.
+A putter is a club that is used to make relatively short and low-speed shots that would help in rolling the ball into the hole from a short distance on the putting green.

-A golfer would use a putter in almost every hole, unless he/she can manage to hit a shot that falls right into the hole.
-A common mistake that you can make is giving more priority to the driver club rather than the putter.
+A golfer would use a putter in almost every hole, unless he/she can manage to hit a shot that falls right into the hole such as a chip-in.

 Choosing a putter of the correct length can help you setup better, give you consistency of your stroke and give you better speed control.

 - How to Score in the 60’s (Break 70 Plan)